 The Inspector will measure the depth of the full-depth cores according to PTM No. 737.
 Pavement deficient in depth by 1/2 inch or more and that cannot be satisfactorily corrected is defective.
 After the Inspector completes depth measurements, backfill, compact, and seal core holes with the mixture used to construct the course.
-Immediately start correcting courses or pavement that are deficient in depth at the core location and proceed longitudinally and transversely until the depth is within 1/2 inch of the design depth.
+Immediately start correcting courses or pavement that are deficient in depth at the core location and proceed longitudinally and transversely until the depth is less than $\frac{1}{2}$ inch deficient of the design depth.

-309.4 MEASUREMENT AND PAYMENT-Section 409.4(a), with modifications as follows:
+313.4 MEASUREMENT AND PAYMENT-Section 413.4(a), with modifications as follows:

-- (a) Bituminous Mixtures (Standard).
+- (a) Asphalt Mixtures (Standard).
 Revise as follows: - 1.
-HMA Courses.
-Add the following: - 1.f Superpave Asphalt Mixture Design, HMA Base Course.
+Asphalt Courses.
+Add the following: - 1.f Superpave Asphalt Mixture Design, Base Course.
 Square Yard or Ton